 For general queries about the application process or funding for graduate study

-Please consult the 2015-16 prospectus online for information.
-If you have any further questions, use the online query form or call the Graduate Admissions and Funding office on +44 (0) 1865 270059 during our standard support hours (Monday to Friday, 0900 to 1700 GMT/BST).
+If you have any further questions, use the online query form or call the Graduate Admissions and Funding office on +44 (0) 1865 270059 during our usual office hours (Monday to Friday, 0900 to 1700 GMT/BST).

 For queries relating to a specific course

-Please check the individual course pages and contact the relevant department if you have any further questions.
+Please check the course pages and contact the relevant department if you have any further questions.

 For queries relating to a specific college

-Please check the individual college pages and contact the relevant college if you have any further questions.
+Please check the college pages and contact the relevant college if you have any further questions.